-Burger King’s Impossible Whopper Sandwich Is Available In These New Locations For A Meatless Bite
+Burger King’s Impossible Whopper Is Officially Available In 3 New Cities, So Get Excited

 When it comes to plant-based fast food, Burger King is leading the way.
 Recently, the hamburger chain introduced a meatless Whopper in St. Louis, Missouri and after a successful run in the Midwestern city, BK is taking the Whopper to other cities.
 Burger King's Impossible Whopper sandwich is available in these new locations, so get ready for the tastiest meatless bite.